w3f/polkadot-wiki/docs/learn-staking.md

 nominator had.
 Note that validators can put up their own stake, and for this calculation, their stake acts just as if they were another nominator.

-Rewards can be directed to the same account (controller) or to the stash account (and either increasing the staked value or not increasing the staked value).
+Rewards can be directed to the same account (controller), to the stash account (and either increasing the staked value or not increasing the staked value), or to a completely custom account.
 It is also possible to top-up / withdraw some bonded DOT without having to un-stake everything.

 For specific details about validator payouts, please see [this guide](maintain-guides-validator-payout).